2ailesB/neural-parametric-solver/README.md

 [2] Fourier Neural Operator for Parametric Partial Differential Equations, Zongyi Li, Nikola Kovachki, Kamyar Azizzadenesheli, Burigede Liu, Kaushik Bhattacharya, Andrew Stuart, Anima Anandkumar, ICLR 2021.

 [3] Masked Autoencoders are PDE Learners, Anthony Zhou, Amir Barati Farimani, TMLR 20224.

+### Additional code provided
+In order to help future developpement, we provide additional code for future version of the neural solver.
+However, this code might not be fully updated.
+- Models: While our proposed method rely on Gradient Descent (and ablation using direct prediction of the step), we could adapt this techique to other solver.
+While firsts attempts in this direction did not show any improvements, we add the following models: Adam, RK4 and direct prediction of a conditioning matrix.
+- Inner Optimizer: Using the previous model setting, one could plug the ouput in several optimizer.
+We provide some code for: AdaBelief, Adam, Newton, RK4.
+- Reconstruction basis: Results in our paper use the BSpline basis (plus ablation with non linear combination), but we also provide code for Chebyshev, Fourier, Hermite, Legendre and Polynomial bases.
+- Many other options are available in models/training and not detailed here: initialization of the parameters, layer types for the neural network, optimizer for the neural networks... and many others.